 1:5 (3”= 1’0”) – Detailed construction details

-How to Create an Architectural Drawing Online
+How to Create an Architectural Drawing for Your Construction Projects

 Ready to create some architectural drawings for a project?
 Put the pencil and paper away.
-It’s the 21st century so you can use home design software for this part.
+It’s the 21st century, so you can use home design software for this part.

 And don’t worry, you don’t have to be a CAD expert.
 You just have to find the right home design program with an easy-to-use interface and the features you need.
 Modern programs like these have simplified the design process and made it easier to land new clients with stunning project presentations.